muawiakh/tendermint/docs/spec/consensus/light-client.md

 votingPower(commit Commit):
   votingPower = 0
   for each precommit in commit.Precommits do:
-    if precommit.ValidatorAddress is in valSet and signature of the precommit verifies then votingPower += valSet[precommit.ValidatorAddress].VotingPower return votingPower
+    if precommit.ValidatorIndex is in valSet and signature of the precommit verifies then votingPower += valSet[precommit.ValidatorIndex].VotingPower return votingPower

 votingPower(validatorSet []Validator):